Spectral and Energy Efficiency Tradeoff for Pinching-Antenna Systems: Joint SE-EE Design For Multi-User PASS

 where $f_{{\rm obj}}(x_{m,n}^p)$ is expressed as

-$\mathcal{S}_{m,n}$ in constraint (\ref{eq50b}) is defined as the feasible range of $x^p_{m,n}$, which can be expressed as
+$\mathcal{S}_{m,n}$ in constraint (\ref{sec3C_eq10}) is defined as the feasible range of $x^p_{m,n}$, which can be expressed as

-The decomposition method in (\ref{eq47}) allows the inverse of matrix to be computed just once for all candidate solutions of $x^p_{m,n}$, significantly reduce the computational complexity.
-For problem (\textbf{P2-5}), we employ particle swarm optimization (PSO) algorithm.
-The PSO operates with $L$ particles, each characterized by its ``position'' and ``velocity''.
+The decomposition method in (\ref{sec3C_eq7}) allows the inverse of matrix to be computed just once for all candidate solutions on the $m$-th waveguide, significantly reduce the computational complexity.
+For problem (\textbf{P2-5}), we employ particle swarm optimization (PSO) algorithm\footnote{PSO can be easily modified to support discrete PA activation.}.
+The PSO operates with $L$ particles with $T$ iterations, each characterized by its ``position'' and ``velocity''.
 The ``position'' of each particle represents a candidate solution for (\textbf{P2-5}).
-For brevity, the full procedure of PSO will not be restated in this paper, instead, the pinching beamforming optimization algorithm is summarized in \textbf{Algorithm} \textbf{\ref{algorithm4}}.
+For brevity, the full procedure of PSO will not be restated in this paper, instead, the pinching beamforming optimization algorithm is summarized in \textbf{Algorithm} \textbf{\ref{algorithm3}}.
+The computational complexity of each particle is analyzed as follows.
+For each waveguide, the matrix inversion $(\bm{{\rm B}}_m)^{-1}$ need to be computed, resulting in a complexity of $\mathcal{O}(K^3)$.
+Furthermore, for each particle, the computational complexity of obtaining $\bm{{\rm a}}_m$ is $\mathcal{O}(MNK)$, the computational complexity of computing (\ref{sec3C_eq11}) is $\mathcal{O}(K^2)$.
+Therefore, the overall computational complexity of \textbf{Algorithm} \textbf{\ref{algorithm3}} is given by $\mathcal{O}(MK^3+TL(MNK+K^2))$.